Eliaddr119/foobar_part2_web/README.md

 The page will reload when you make changes.

 ### `npm test`
-To run the app test
+To run the app tests